 Staff are provided with a school device to ensure that only school devices are used to take photographs and videos.
-School devices must have passcode protection.
-School devices must only be used for work related matters.
-School devices must preferably be used to take photographs in the presence of another staff member and only with the prior consent of the child's parent.
+School devices are passcode protected.
+School devices are only used for work related matters.

 Health and Safety

 Detailed arrangements for Health and Safety within school can be found in Health, Safety & Policy.